Light Duty City Truck: Any city owned pickup truck, utility truck or one-ton truck.

 Parked Vehicle: An unoccupied vehicle shall be considered parked regardless of the time the operator is out of the vehicle, unless the operator is engaged in stop and go work practices such as reading water meters, delivering door hangers, etc. involving multiple stops within a very short time period.

-Policy for City Trucks and Heavy Equipment
+City Trucks and Heavy Equipment

 1. Supervisors shall ensure each city truck is equipped with a safety cone to comply with this standard.